 The vocabulary matters when it comes to driving the point straight.
 Especially when you are checking your luck with time-strapped recruiters, vocabulary can make a huge difference.

-Work on genuinely adding powerful words without appearing too robotic or artificial.
+Genuinely add powerful words without appearing too robotic or artificial.

 Opt for simple and professional design